University of Cambridge Course Registration

 Lectures are larger, often university-wide presentations on a particular subject.
 You will be expected to attend lectures but not necessarily to participate in them.

-Exams are held at the end of the year, and most or all of your grade will likely be determined by the exams you take.
+Exams are held at the end of the semester, and most or all of your grade will likely be determined by the exams you take.
 Exams at Cambridge typically take the form of several essay examinations, lasting three hours each.